nagayev/js2cpp/README.md

 -s --stdlib Path to stdlib folder, default is stdlib
 --no-format Don't format output code, default is false
 --sort-imports Enable sorting of C++ includes, default is false
+--include-comments Include commentaries from JS code to C++, default is false
+--debug Show some debug information during building, default is false

 #### Experimental options